-He is a seasoned arbitrator and the brain behind the first law firm annexed arbitration/mediation centre in Lagos (Nigeria), the Olisa Agbakoba Legal (OAL) Arbitration & Mediation Centre.
-He has showcased his brilliance as a counsel and an arbitrator in major national and cross-border disputes relating to aviation (airport terminal concessions) vessel charter, maritime collision, oil wells and rigs, telecommunications, housing development and construction.
+Dr Agbakoba is one of Nigeria’s leading experts in arbitration and has presided over several complex cases.
+He is the brain behind the first law firm-annexed arbitration/mediation centre in Lagos (Nigeria), the OAL Arbitration and Mediation Centre.
+He has showcased his brilliance as counsel and as arbitrator in major national and cross-border disputes relating to aviation (airport terminal concessions); vessel charters; maritime collisions; oil wells and rigs; telecoms; and housing development and construction.

 He has championed many legal reforms in arbitration in Nigeria, including a national policy on arbitration and other strategic legislations.
 In furtherance to the national policy on arbitration and the promotion of arbitration in Nigeria, Dr Agbakoba introduced a Nigerian covenant on arbitration similar to the African pledge on arbitration.
 He also played a major role in the establishment of the Lagos Court of Arbitration and reforms of the Lagos State Arbitration Rules.
 He designed the ADR mechanism and rules for asset management and recovery of the Asset Management Corporation of Nigeria.